 Compliance Date.
-Because the final regulation does not become applicable until April 10, 2017, reliance on the BIC

-Exemption before then is not required.
+Because the final regulation does not become applicable until April 10, 2017, reliance on the BIC Exemption before then is not required.
 During a transition period from that date through the end of 2017, only some of the BIC Exemption conditions must be met.
 The DOL has indicated that it will provide additional guidance on the BIC Exemption before its applicability date.

-If you have any questions or comments, please contact one of the attorneys in the Investment Funds & Advisers Group at Shartsis Friese LLP: John Broadhurst, Carolyn Reiser, Neil Koren, Jim Frolik, Christina Hamilton, Joan Grant or David Suozzi.
+If you have any questions or comments, please contact one of the attorneys in the Investment Funds & Advisers Group at Shartsis Friese LLP: John Broadhurst, Geoff Haynes, Chris Rupright, Carolyn Reiser, Neil Koren, Jim Frolik, Christina Hamilton, Joan Grant, Lyn Roberts, Anthony Caldwell, David Suozzi or Kathryn Miller.